 - Give people their own space.
 If I am worked up in drama of my life, others could be as well.

-- Whenever I am able, try to slow it down and observe movies of my life.
-Take a step back and reflect and see the movies maybe from other potential angles.
+- Whenever I am able, try to slow it down and observe how “movies of my life” are impacting me.
+Take a step back and reflect.
+See the movies maybe from perspective of others.

 In the meantime, I let my droplets drip … 🙂